 We’ll go over this more in later in the tutorials, but for now, let’s look at a few kinds of easels that will keep your paper at the right angle.

 1. The easy (and free!) easel

 All you really need is a 30 degree angle, just enough the water will flow down.
 You can achieve this on a table by placing something under your mounting support.
 A roll of paper towels or a box will both work just fine, as long as it is stable and wont slide.
 You can place some tacky drawer liner at the base to keep the board in place.
 This is quick, simple and costs nothing!

 2. Table-top watercolor easels

 For a more versatility of angle you might consider buying an easel specifically for watercolor.
-These easels tilt from upright to flat, which allows you to paint at any angle that suits you.
+The best tabletop easels tilt from upright to flat, which allows you to paint at any angle that suits you.
 Some even have drawers attached for storage.
-Most online and offline art stores carry some variation of the table-top watercolor easel.
+You can browse a variety of tabletop easel options at Blick, from inexpensive to top-of-the-line.

 3. Portable stand-alone easels

 Before you purchase an easel, make sure to think about about where you’ll be painting.
 Will you be schlepping your easel with you?
 If you take classes or plan to set up outside you need to consider weight, size, how you will carry it, what it will rest on (ground or table) and how long it will take to get all of it set up each time you paint.